-10.9.4 Rectal Enema for PD/PK
+9.8.5 Rectal Enema for PD/PK

-- 1. Rectal enema should be kept on wet ice or refrigerated and processed within 2 hours of collection. - 2.
+- 1. Rectal enema should be kept on wet ice or refrigerated and processed within 8 hours of collection. - 2.
 In a 50mL conical tube collect 10 mLs of the rectal enema.
 Spin at 400×g for 10 minutes. - 3.
-Remove supernatant from the pellet and store as many 1 mL aliquots as possible in cryovials.

-- 4. Resuspend cell pellet in 0.5 mL normal saline and store in a cryovial. - 5.
-Freeze all supernatants and pellet at ≤-70°C within 2 hours of collection and track in LDMS.
-For organizational purposes, one aliquot of supernatant may be stored for PD and one for PK while the remaining aliquots can be stored as extra (EXT).
-Store pellet separately. - 6.
+Remove supernatant from the pellet and store as many 1 mL aliquots as possible in cryovials. - 4.
+Resuspend cell pellet in 0.5 mL normal saline and store in a cryovial. - 5.
+Freeze all supernatants and pellet at ≤-70°C within 8 hours of collection and track in LDMS.
+Store one vial each of supernatant for PD and PK, the remaining vials may be stored as extra. - 6.
 If less than a total of 6 mLs (or less than 6 cryovials) of supernatant are recovered, contact the MTN LC. - 7.
-Log into LDMS (Table 10-3) and batch ship to MTN LC (LDMS Lab 414) upon request.
+Log into LDMS (Table 9-3).

-10.9.5 Rectal Biopsies for PK
+9.8.6 Rectal Biopsies for PK

-- 26. Logistics permitting, biopsies should be delivered to the lab to allow freezing within two hours of collection. - 27.
-Up to 3 biopsies will be collected for PK analysis.
-Number cryovials 1-3 depending on how many biopsies are received with appropriate participant information. - 28.
+- 1. Logistics permitting, biopsies should be delivered to the lab to allow freezing within two hours of collection. - 2.
+Up to 6 biopsies will be collected for PK analysis.
+Number cryovials 1-6 depending on how many biopsies are received with appropriate participant information. - 3.
 Weigh each cryovial using an analytical balance use the same analytical balance throughout the procedure.
-Document the weight of the labeled cryovial (pre-weight) on the LDMS Tracking Sheet. - 29.
+Document the weight of the labeled cryovial (pre-weight) on the LDMS Tracking Sheet. - 4.
+Biopsies for PK may be collected in the same media as biopsies for PD or placed directly into the pre-weighed cryovial without media. - 5.
+If biopsies are collected in media, using pointed forceps, pick up each individual biopsy and drain off excess medium by touching biopsy to side of collection vessel. - 6.
 Transfer biopsy to a pre-weighed cryovial.
 Store only ONE biopsy per cryovial.
-Ensure biopsy sits at bottom of cryovial. - 30.
+Ensure biopsy sits at bottom of cryovial. - 7.
 Weigh the cryovial containing the biopsy (post-weight).
-Document the weight of the cryovial containing the biopsy and calculate the Net weight on the LDMS Tracking Sheet.
-If the post-weight is smaller than the pre-weight, yielding a negative net weight, please confirm that the scale has been calibrated and quality control checks have been performed.
-If the negative net weight cannot be resolved please notify the MTN LC. - 31.
-Freeze the cryovial containing the biopsy in Liquid Nitrogen or a dry ice-alcohol bath. - 32.
-Log into LDMS (Table 10-3) and label specimen with LDMS label. - 33.
+Document the weight of the cryovial containing the biopsy on the LDMS Tracking Sheet. - 8.
+Freeze the cryovial containing the biopsy in Liquid Nitrogen or a dry ice-alcohol bath. - 9.
+Log into LDMS (Table 9-3) and label specimen with LDMS label. - 10.
 Store the labeled cryovial containing the biopsy in a ≤-70°C freezer.
-Document the date/time the cryovial containing the biopsy was placed in the freezer. - 34.
-Batch and ship on dry ice to CAVP (LDMS Lab 533) upon request.
+Document the date/time the cryovial containing the biopsy was placed in the freezer. - 11.
+Batch and ship on dry ice to JHU CPAL (LDMS Lab 194) upon request.